Whitewater rafting in the Adirondacks

-When the snow that made skiing so great at Oak Mountain during the winter begins to melt, typically by the second week of April, the river swells, and becomes on of the premier whitewater rafting trips in the Northeast.
-Your New York State licensed guide will safely navigate you through the giant two-story standing waves in the Narrows, and one-mile long Carter's rapid.
+When the snow that made skiing so great at Oak Mountain during the winter begins to melt, typically by the second week of April, the river swells, and becomes one of the premier whitewater rafting trips in the Northeast.
+Your New York state licensed guide will safely navigate you through the giant two-story standing waves in the Narrows, and one-mile long Carter's rapid.
 Outfitters will supply just about everything you need to keep you warm on your springtime adventure.
 In Indian Lake, Adirondac Rafting Company and Adventure Sports Rafting Company are there to guide you down the river!

 Rafting in the Hudson Gorge in the summertime takes on a much different personality than the spring.
-The pace is slower giving guests more time to enjoy swimming in the river, and take in the spectacular scenery.
+The pace is slower giving guests more time to enjoy swimming in the river and to take in the spectacular scenery.
 Summer rafting is ideal for family outings.
-Regularly scheduled dam releases from Lake Abanaki ensure plenty of whitewater excitement while the relaxed pace allows guests to enjoy everything the river corridor has to offer.
+Regularly scheduled dam releases from Lake Abanakee ensure plenty of whitewater excitement while the relaxed pace allows guests to enjoy everything the river corridor has to offer.

 There is no better way to experience Adirondack fall foliage than in the Hudson River Gorge.
 A whitewater rafting trip allows guests to view spectacular fall colors in a wilderness setting from the comfortable seat of a raft.
 This a quiet time to be on the river.
 At times you may feel like you and your guide have the river to yourselves.